Wired Monkey Oat Flour Muffins

 ·

-The Story: A Smoothie Becomes a Muffin
+The Story: A Coffee Shop Smoothie Becomes a Muffin

 Coffee INSIDE a Muffin??

-Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
+Here's what you'll need for this vegan blender muffin recipe, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.

 • Maple syrup

 • Apple cider vinegar.
 I promise this isn't as weird as it sounds!
-The vinegar reacts with the baking soda to give these vegan muffins loft.
+The vinegar reacts with the baking soda to give these vegan blender muffins loft.

 • Vanilla